neilweber/flutter_cinematic/README.md

 This app began as a fork of [Aaron Oertel's](https://github.com/aaronoe) Flutter app [FlutterCinematic](https://github.com/aaronoe/FlutterCinematic).
 That app has not seen any updates since June 2018.
 As a learning tool, I decided to copy the entire app, update, and then improve it.
-Some of the initial changes include fixing lint warnings, replacing scoped_model with provider, and caching images.
+Some of the initial changes include fixing lint warnings, replacing scoped_model with provider, code cleanup, and caching of TMDB responses and images.

 ## Overview